 Wuben E05 Flashlight Review

-The Wuben E05 is a tiny 14500 cell (or AA) flashlight that offers a side e-switch and output from a Cree XP-L HD.
+The Wuben E05 flashlight is a tiny 14500 cell (or AA) flashlight that offers a side e-switch and output from a Cree XP-L HD.
 Read on!

 Official Specs and Features